Beyond Thought Leadership

 Authority is rooted in understanding an audience’s needs.
 Who is your target audience?
 What do they care about?
 What insights will matter to them most?

 True authority is heeded because it drives these critical audience reactions:

 That last one is the golden ticket.

-Authority requires skilled participation in largely uncontrolled communications environments.
-This is no easy task and it’s not for the easily frustrated.
+Reaching those audiences requires skilled participation in largely uncontrolled communications environments.
 Got something compelling to say?
-It’s not enough to put pen to paper and publish your thoughts on your insights page.
+It’s not enough to publish your thoughts on your insights page.
 Authorities must also engage and open themselves up to the possibility that their ideas will be challenged and iterated upon in service of the larger community.

-Putting all of these pieces in place leaves one final hurdle to overcome and it is the most challenging: the nature and structure of professional services firms themselves.
-In particular, the partnership structure.
+For professional services firms, the biggest hurdle to developing a truly distinctive and influential point of view may be the structure of the organizations themselves.
 Authority requires a combination of focus and audacity, both of which get eroded by consensus-driven partnerships.
 Consensus is by its nature in conflict with powerful points of view.
-Authorities must be willing to engage in that conflict and refuse to let the safety of consensus inhibit or dilute their perspectives.
+Authorities must be willing to engage in that conflict and refuse to let the safety of consensus dilute their perspectives.

 Authority is ultimately a position of power.
 It can fuel the coveted transition from outside advisor to trusted counselor — but it is not for the faint of heart.
-In an era of rampant noise and careless abuse of the thought-leader label we need our smartest thinkers to step forward to engage in dialog that benefits the business community and society as a whole.
+In an era of rampant noise and careless abuse of the thought-leader label we need our smartest thinkers to engage in dialogue that benefits the business community and society as a whole.
 Those who do it well will be heeded — and rewarded.

 Are you ready to seize the mantle?